xMrakx/2048-game/README.md

 To play 2048 on your machine, you must have Node.js installed.
 If you do not, visit the <a href="https://nodejs.org/en/download/">NodeJS website</a> to download.

-Then clone the repo to your computer using the command terminal:
+Then clone the repo to your computer:
 ```
 git clone https://github.com/bradymadden97/2048-game
 ```